senad96/Adversarial-Contrastive-Learning/README.md

 include in this analysis a new recent approach of adversarial training using contrastive learning, in which a pre-training step has shown to increase neural networks’ robustness.

+# CODE

+The code is available on the jupyter notebook.